DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 odds with mainstream conceptions of domestic internet use as a permanent and stable form of connectivity.

-Kinship systems and practices carried through from pre-colonial times continue to govern life in remote communities to varying degrees, and families in some regions speak one or more Aboriginal languages at home.
+Kinship systems and practices carried through from pre colonial times continue to govern life in remote communities to varying degrees, and families in some regions speak one or more Aboriginal languages at home.
 More than five Aboriginal languages were spoken across the three outstations, including Warumungu, Alyawarr and Arrernte.
-As anthropologists have observed, the contemporary Indigenous sociality of remote communities is an expression of both traditional and Western culture, including new capabilities ‘in language, technology, practical knowledge, ritual, and ways of organizing social, political and economic life’.[^7] The communities discussed in this book are still traditional in many respects, while also living within, negotiating and
+As anthropologists have observed, the contemporary Indigenous sociality of remote communities is an expression of both traditional and Western cultures, including new capabilities ‘in language, technology, practical knowledge, ritual, and ways of organizing social, political and economic life’.[^7] The communities discussed in this book are still traditional in many respects, while also living within, negotiating and